What Is Worsted Weight Yarn?

 The yarn weight system starts with the smallest size and goes up.

-- Yarn weight 7 – Jumbo – Jumbo or roving yarn
+- Yarn weight 7 – Jumbo – Jumbo yarns or roving yarn (crafts)

-Another really cool way to figure out what weight yarn you have (perfect when the label falls off your yarn) is to use this amazing but simple knitting trick called “wraps per inch”, also known as the WPI.
+Another really cool way to figure out what weight yarn you have (perfect when the yarn label falls off your yarn) is to use this amazing but simple knitting trick called “wraps per inch”, also known as the WPI.
+Different type of yarn from yarn manufacturers have so many variables so using this WPI is a good way to figure out the approximate gauge.

 To understand WPI, you simply need to wrap your yarn around a pencil (not too tightly) and then count the loops of yarn covering the pencil in one inch.